daipe-ai/databricks-bundle/README.md

 Function-based notebooks have been designed to provide the same user-experience as bare notebooks.
 Just write the function, annotate it with the `@notebookFunction` decorator and run the cell.

-This bundle is the main part of the [Bricksflow framework](https://github.com/bricksflow/bricksflow).
+This bundle is the main part of the [Daipe framework](https://github.com/daipe/).

 ## Installation